Terence Parr and Jeremy Howard

 To train a model, we split the data frame into the feature columns (the predictors) and the target (predicted) column, which practitioners typically call variables X and y.
 Let's train a model using all apartment features to predict rent prices.
 Here's how to extract the appropriate feature vectors and target column:

 Variable X is a data frame (list of columns) with the bathrooms column whereas y is the price column (Series in Pandas terminology):

 <class 'pandas.core.frame.DataFrame'> <class 'pandas.core.series.Series'>

 2The surface area of the Python libraries for machine learning is vast and it's difficult to tell where one library stops and the other starts, because they are so intertwined.

-The RF implementation we're going to use is from yet another awesome library called scikit-learn.2 In particular, we'll use class RandomForestRegressor.
+The RF implementation we're going to use is from yet another awesome library called scikit-learn, which we'll abbreviate as sklearn.2 In particular, we'll use class RandomForestRegressor.
 Here is the simple incantation that trains an RF model on our apartment rent data:

 To actually make a prediction, we call predict() with a list of one or more feature vectors.
 Let's make up an unknown apartment feature vector to make a single rent prediction:

 Because predict() expects a list of feature vectors, we wrap unknown_x in a list before passing it to predict():

 The predict() function returns a list of predicted rent prices, one per apartment passed in the list of apartments as the X parameter.
 The model predicts rent of about $4328 given the apartment characteristics in unknown_x.

 Once we've trained a model, we have to test it, just like we do with software before deployment.
 There are two things to test.
 First, we verify that the model fits the training data well, meaning that the model captures the relationship in the training data between feature vectors and the targets.
 Second, we verify that the model generalizes, yielding reasonable rent predictions for feature vectors not in the training set.